-Chemicals found around the household can cause liver toxicity – think cleaning supplies, pesticides, pest control products like rat poison, or medicines meant for humans (you should never feed your pets medicines designed for humans, nor any medicine unless including paracetamol, without advice or prescription from your vet).
-This might even include any flea/worming treatments that come in tasty chews as some dogs may be tempted to take them all at once!
-These items should always be kept out of reach from pets; and bear in mind cats in particular can get into hard to reach places, so make sure to put these items away in a cupboard or a drawer that they don't have access to.
+There are many common household items that can cause liver toxicity, some of them include: cleaning supplies, pesticides, pest control products like rat poison, or medicines meant for humans (in fact you should never feed your pets medicines designed for humans, without advice or a prescription from your vet).
+These items should always be kept out of reach from pets; cats in particular can get into hard to reach places, so make sure to put these items away in a cupboard or a drawer that they don't have access to.
 When cleaning around the house you could also consider using non-toxic cleaners and pest control methods to reduce the risk of your pet getting sick.

-Some foods commonly consumed by the family are also toxic to pets, as are a range of plants commonly found in Aussie gardens.
-For example, dogs should not eat chocolate, grapes, yeast or avocado.
-Lillies, tea tree oil and aloe vera have also been reported to cause toxic effects.
-Your best bet is to talk to your vet about plants common in your area that are poisonous, and ensure you don’t have any.
+Some foods commonly consumed by the family are also toxic to pets, as are a range of plants commonly found in Australian gardens.
+For example, some foods dogs should not eat are chocolate, grapes, yeast or avocado.
+Lillies, tea tree and aloe vera have also been reported to cause toxic effects to pets, it is recommended that you talk to your vet about plants common to your area that are poisonous, and ensure you don’t have any.

-If you see your pet consuming any of these substances, it is better to take them to the vet that take a wait-and-see approach – liver damage can be swift and deadly.
+If you see your pet consuming any of these substances, it is best to take them to the vet than take a wait-and-see approach – liver damage can be swift and deadly.

 Spotting the signs